 When you choose kindness, you are also choosing to be well.
 This month we have explored how kindness can impact our mindset in a positive way.
 Because the mind and body are connected, we also explored the biochemical impact kindness can have in our bodies.
 When we feel safe and well our body can prioritise healing and growth chemistry rather than inflammation and disease.
 We also looked at how our eating patterns can align with how kind we are being towards ourselves.

 Connecting a Happy Mind with a Happy Body whilst fuelling it with Happy Food is my philosophy.
+That is why I created the Bend Like Bamboo Method.
 This is a great way to give the mind and body the best environment to transform and repair.

 Thank you for your stories of kindness keep emailing them in firstname.lastname@example.org as we love to share them.
 Remember that when you choose kindness you are also choosing wellness!